Sean Manaea #59 of the New York Mets walks across...

 The Mets will stick with lefthander Jose Quintana for Game 4 on Wednesday, Mendoza said.

-And Senga is on track to start Game 5, in necessary, on Friday in Philadelphia.
+Senga is on track to start Game 5, which will be played Friday in Philadelphia if it is needed.
 He should be good for about three innings that day after lasting two frames over the weekend in his first outing since July.

 “It’s trending in that direction,” Mendoza said.
 “He’s doing everything that he has to do to continue to feel that way.
 So progressing well and in a good spot.”